MBACP, Integrative Coun., Certified Online/phone counsellor

 Coming back from my Asian travels it seemed like a natural progression to go on and train to become a counsellor.
 I gained my postgraduate qualification at the University of North London (now Metropolitan University) in 2001 and have volunteered as a counsellor in various settings ever since.

-At present I work of the Family Support Team at Hospice @ Home in Carlisle as a bereavment counsellor.
-I also feel it is important to broaden my training and completed successfully courses in complementary therapies like Reiki, Acupuncture and Healing Techniques.
+At present I work as a bereavement counsellor for a local charity in Carlisle.
+I feel it is important to broaden my training and completed successfully courses in complementary therapies like Reiki, Acupuncture and Healing Techniques.
 In 2019, I trained with Hermoine Elliott from 'Living Well Dying Well' to become a Death Doula.

 How to get started?